AkinyiFO/AkinyiFO/README.md

 I am Fridah Akinyi Odhiambo.
 Professionally, I moved from being an Electrical and Communications Engineering graduate to an Android Developer/Trainer and finally to the AWS Authorised Instructor that I am now.
 I am just laying it all out here to assure you beyond reasonable doubt that there is a high probability that the next time you are back here, I could be something else that is even more amazing than the last.

 ✨ :balloon: ✨
-- 🔭 I’m currently working on getting more **AWS Certifications**.
+- 🔭 I’m currently working on getting more **Google Cloud Certifications**.

-- 🌱 I am learning how to be an **AWS Certified DevOps Engineer - Professional**.
+- 🌱 I am learning how to be an **Google Cloud Authorized Trainer and Google Cloud Professional Cloud Architect**.

-- 👯 I’m looking to collaborate on **AWS Solutions Architect, AWS Developer - Associate, AWS Certified SysOps Administrator – Associate** and **Android Development** discussions.
+- 👯 I’m looking to collaborate on **AWS Certified Solutions Architect – Professional, AWS Certified DevOps Engineer – Professional** and **Android Development** discussions.

 - 💬 Ask me about **AWS** and **Android Development**, though I am yet to catch up on Android Dev for the past year.